retro16/acsi2stm/doc/firmware.md

 Variant that does not use DMA transfers at all.
 This only supports GemDrive and it cannot autoboot, so you need to load the driver `GEMDRPIO.PRG` manually.
+It also means that it does not support ACSI/AHDI/strict mode.

-This firmware does not use the DMA chip of the ST, so it will work even with a defective chip.
+This firmware does not use DMA, so it will work even with a defective chip.

 Performance suffers: it runs about 10x slower than DMA, which is still much better than floppy drives and probably as fast as an old hard drive with a bad AHDI driver.

-**Warning:** This firmware variant cannot be updated with `HDDFLASH.TOS`.
-You need to use the serial dongle instead.

 Compile-time options: